 Gemfibrozil Side Effects

-Some side effects of gemfibrozil may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for gemfibrozil may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to gemfibrozil: oral capsule, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking gemfibrozil:Rare
+Check with your doctor immediately if any of the following side effects occur while taking gemfibrozil:More common

 - cough or hoarseness